vanilla/docs/README.md

 "Warning: Error: not found: hugo Use --force to continue." error?
 Try `brew install hugo`.

 "Warning: Task "sass" not found.
 Use --force to continue." error?
-Try `npm install node-sass`.
+Try `npm install -g node-sass`.
 Still a problem or already had that?
 Maybe try `npm rebuild node-sass`.